tsaris/ORBIT-2/README.md

 In the above line --max_epochs is the maximum number of epochs. "/lustre/orion/lrn036/world-shared/ERA5_npz/5.625_deg/" is the input coarse resolution data path. "/lustre/orion/lrn036/world-shared/ERA5_npz/1.40625_deg/" is the ground truth high resolution data path.
 "vit" is an AI architecture of choice.
 Besides "**vit**", you can also use "**resnet**", "**unet**" or "**res_slimvit**" architecture by setting the corresponding flag.
 "t2m" is the output variable.
-To show how to predict multiple variables, we will use an example with t2m, z500, t850 three variables. then replace "t2m" in the above code line with `["t2m", "z500", "t850"]`.
+Some other example output variables to choose include t2m (surface temperature), z500 (500 hpa geopotential), t850 (temperature at 850 hpa), and u10 (u component of wind at 10m).
-You can also request multiple nodes by setting `#SBATCH --nodes=1`  and set --nodes to be larger than 1.
+The input variables can be changed in the code downscaling.py You can also request multiple nodes by changing `#SBATCH --nodes=1`  and set --nodes to be larger than 1.

 (5) To visualize the input and output, run launch_visualize.sh afterwards.
 Use only a single node with a single GPU.
+In visualize.py, do not forget to change the AI architecture choice and checkpoint path according to the training setup.

 **Available Training Data**
 ERA5 5.6 degree "/lustre/orion/lrn036/world-shared/ERA5_npz/5.625_deg/"